aiman-al-masoud/sqlchat/README.md

 or set your own mysql server on your personal computer (*1)

-After you create the database, however you decide to do that, you will need to make sure that you have these 4 pieces of information readily at your disposal:
+After you create the database, however you decide to do that, you will need to make sure that you have these five pieces of information readily at your disposal:

 ### domain :
 this could be your IP, or a domain name for an online mysql hosting service.